Barre Above® FAQs

 What muscle groups does Barre Above® focus on?

-Barre Above® is a full body workout, but like most barre workouts there is a large emphasis on the lower body and core.
+Barre Above® is a full body workout, but like most barre workouts there is a medium emphasis on the lower body and core.

 Do I need dance or ballet experience for Barre Above® classes?